From San Floriano at Egna the Sentiero di Albrecht Dürer takes to the earth pyramids of Segonzano in the Cembra valley

 Description of the whole Sentiero del Dürer / Dürerweg:

-- About 2 km after the Piazza of Laghetti (square) with its fountain and the judgement stone, you reach the deep gorge of the Laukasbach stream, which can be traversed on the so-called "Roman bridge".
+- About 2 km after the Piazza of Laghetti (square) with its fountain and the judgement stone, you reach the deep gorge of the Laukasbach stream, which can be crossed on the so-called "Roman bridge".

-- it proceeds to Pochi di Salorno and the Passo Sauch (915 m) to the Lago Santo, at 1,200 m a.s.l. down to Cembra and Faver and past the Castello di Segonzano to the earth pyramids of Segonzano.
+- it proceeds to Pochi di Salorno and the Passo Sauch (915 m) to Lago Santo, at 1,200 m a.s.l. down to Cembra and Faver and past Castello di Segonzano to the earth pyramids of Segonzano.